-The COVID-19 pandemic, which is a fluid and evolving situation, is negatively affecting and may continue to negatively affect our business and operations in a number of ways, including delaying the originally planned initiation of patient enrollment for our GATHER2 trial in March 2020, and its long-term effects are uncertain.
+The COVID-19 pandemic, which is a fluid and evolving situation, has adversely affected and may continue to negatively affect our business and operations in a number of ways, and its long-term effects are uncertain.
 In addition, the pandemic has caused substantial disruption in the financial markets and economies, which could adversely affect our business and operations.

 In December 2019, an outbreak of respiratory illness caused by a novel coronavirus began in Wuhan, China.
-As of August 2020, that outbreak has led to at least eighteen million confirmed cases and at least 700,000 deaths worldwide, with most countries throughout the world confirming cases.
+As of November 2020, that outbreak has led to at least forty million confirmed cases and at least one million deaths worldwide, with most countries throughout the world confirming cases.
 The World Health Organization has declared the outbreak a global pandemic and the U.S. government and all 50 states have declared it to be a national or state emergency.
-In addition, a majority of the world's population has been affected by government efforts to slow the spread of the outbreak through stay-at-home and social distancing orders, shutdowns of businesses and public places, heightened border security, travel restrictions, quarantines and other measures.
+In addition, a majority of the world's population has been affected by government efforts to slow the spread of the outbreak through stay-athome and social distancing orders, shutdowns of businesses and public places, heightened border security, travel restrictions, quarantines and other measures.
 The outbreak and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as a substantial number of people have been required to stay and work from home; worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel and conferences, has fallen.